EDavies2020/MS2-CDavies/testing.md

     * There are links throughout all pages directing the user around the site depending on their priorities

 * Testimonials to show what the users think of Christine and her therapies
-    * There are 2 testimonial carouseld, 1 on the homepage and 1 on the therapies page
+    * There are 2 testimonial carousel, 1 on the homepage and 1 on the therapies page

 * Help users to get a feel for Christine as a person to decide if she is right person to treat them
-    * The colours and images have been chosen to reflect Christines personality and ethos.
+    * The colours and images have been chosen to reflect Christine’s personality and ethos.

 * Details of therapies, prices and appointment details
     * There is a therapies page listing details of all therapies available with links to make contact
     * Prices and timings are available on the contact page

 * Provide contact details for Christine and location.
 Easy to make contact with Christine via the website and acknowledgement of the enquiry
-    * Christines contact details are in each footer and also on the contact page
+    * Christine’s contact details are in each footer and also on the contact page
     * There is a enquiry form on the contact page which submits an email to Christine
-    * The user opens a modal on submission thanking them for the enquiry, they also recieve an auto response via email
+    * The user opens a modal on submission thanking them for the enquiry, they also receive an auto response via email

-* Give and introduction to Christines joint venture, Springboard
+* Give and introduction to Christine’s joint venture, Springboard
-    * Details about Christines joint venture are on the Springboard page
+    * Details about Christine’s joint venture are on the Springboard page
     * There is a link to the springboard page on the therapies page

 ### Returning user goals: